nbogie/express-notes/exercise-post-quotes.md

 * Your node/express program on glitch is automatically reloaded each time you make a change.
 This reloading will mean your array of quotes is initialised again.
 When you are ready to test, don't edit the project at all!

 ## When you are finished
-* When you are finished, DM your URL via Slack to someone sitting next to you and they must test if your API works!
+* When you are finished (including testing), DM your URL via Slack to someone sitting next to you and they must test if your API works!